NetApp/netapp-dataops-toolkit/netapp_dataops_traditional/docs/ontap_readme.md

 Note: The toolkit requires an ONTAP account with API access.
 The toolkit will use this account to access the ONTAP API.
 NetApp recommends using an SVM-level account.
 Usage of a cluster admin account should be avoided for security reasons.

+Note: The toolkit supports custom port numbers for the ONTAP API connection.
+If not specified during configuration, the default port 443 (HTTPS) will be used.
+To use a custom port, specify it when creating the config file or add it to your existing `config.json` file as `"port": <port_number>`.

 > **Note: Keyring Service Configuration**
 >
 > The toolkit stores ONTAP credentials securely using your system's keyring service.
 By default, it uses the service name `netapp:dataops:ontap` to store and retrieve credentials.